Graduate Student Summer Associate Program

 All applications are due by December 1, 2021, 11:59 p.m.
 Pacific Time.
 Applicants will be notified of RAND's interest in conducting an interview after the application period has ended.
 You will be contacted directly only if you are selected for interview.
 Interviews will be conducted beginning in late January, continuing as late as February and March.
 Offers are typically extended in late March.Frequently Asked Questions Recent Projects Program Brochure (PDF)

 RAND is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 As such, it provides a distinctive environment for graduate students.

-- RAND's primary activity is research.
-The environment provides a rich variety of ongoing studies and an experienced staff of professional researchers with whom associates interact.
+RAND's primary activity is research.
+The environment provides a rich variety of ongoing studies and an experienced staff of professional researchers with whom Summer Associates interact.

-- RAND projects are typically interdisciplinary.
+RAND believes that diversity, equity, and inclusiveness enrich the content, accessibility, and practicality of our research and analysis.
+RAND employees and Pardee RAND graduate students hail from 50 countries and speak 75 different languages.
+To ensure that RAND research incorporates many perspectives, projects typically include diverse, multidisciplinary teams.
 Some research projects bring together economists, psychologists, statisticians, and health professionals, for example, whereas others bring together engineers, operations researchers, and students of organizational behavior.
 Learn more about the RAND environment.

 - Children, Families, and Communities